hqyang/NLI_Tutorial/README.md

-# NLI_Tutorial
+# Tutorial: Natural Language Interfaces for Tabular Data Querying and Visualization
-This page is for a tutorial of Natural Language Interfaces for Tabular Data Querying and Visualization
+This page is for a tutorial on Natural Language Interfaces for Tabular Data Querying and Visualization